Motor Vehicle Use Map (MVUM) Information and Frequently Asked Questions

 Are there road and trail route marker signs on the ground?

-On the ARP our goal is to have most, if not all, of our motorized travel routes signed at primary junctions, at any given time.
 In some cases, a route marker may exist at the entrance of the road/trail with symbols indicating which classes of vehicles are allowed.
 Routes designated for motorized uses will be identified on the MVUM.
 The MVUM is an enforcement tool to ensure individuals are on the correct route.
 It is the responsibility of the user to determine if they are on a route designated for the motor vehicle being used.
 MVUM's will be developed for each forest nationwide.
 It is not only a tool for motorized users, but also a consistent and standardized law enforcement tool.

 What is the USFS enforcement strategy?